franapoli/lglc/README.txt

 Language Compiler) is a compiler for the LGL language whose target code is a subset of the DOT language (http://www.graphviz.org).
 The LGL language is an ASCII-ART based graph definition language, whose aim is to code graph structures in a readable way.
-Here is an exmaple:
+Here is an example:

         /C
 A -> B <